pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 value of the `salary` field of the object that is the value of the `employee` field.

-- If the value of the variable is simple value, it will be rendered verbatim.
+- If the value of the variable is a simple value, it will be rendered verbatim.
 (Note that no escaping is done;
   the assumption is that the calling program will escape the strings appropriately for the output format.)